 Caste, Martial Races and the Indian Army

-In the 17th century the British looking for a route and trade with India formed the East India Company.
-The company soon became a major player in India and by the beginning of the 19th century had become literally the ruler in the sub-continent.
+In the 17th century, the British looking for a route to trade with India formed the East India Company.
+The company soon became a major player in India and by the beginning of the 19th century had become the ruler in the sub-continent.
 This was because of an ingenious process of divide and rule.
-The East India company set up its own army and this in due course became the British Indian Army.
+It was also because of a set of dedicated soldiers who furthered the cause of the Empire and defeated the local rulers.
+The East India company had its own army which in due course became the British Indian Army.
 The modern Indian army thus traces its lineage to the days of the British Raj.
 The British Indian army became the Indian army after the exit of the English in 1947

-The East India Company had recruited their force on certain considerations.
-They based their consideration on their own experience in India and also the socio-political atmosphere as well as history.
+The East India Company had recruited its force on certain considerations.
+They based their consideration on their own experience in India and also the socio-political atmosphere prevailing in the country.
+Being astute they also studied teh military history of the sub-continent and came to certain conclusions.
 The British accepted the Hindu division of caste and recruitment was carried on that basis.
 They accepted the Hindu concept of the Kshatriya as a warrior class and confined recruitment to the higher castes and completely cut out the lower castes from the process of army recruitment.
 The British thus left behind an army based on caste.
-In the entire world no such parallel of a army based on caste exists.
+In the entire world, no such parallel of an army based on caste exists.
 The army was also a higher caste army and unwittingly the British perpetuated the caste division in India.

 Concept of Martial and Non-Martial races

 Along with caste the British brought in another element which was based on their experience in India.
 The British divided the castes into martial and non-martial classes and confined their recruitment to the martial races.
 Thus the British firstly accepted caste as the basis of recruitment and secondly confined the recruitment to the so called martial castes.